facts and emergency care advice

 Nose: Pink

-Ears: Pointed like a cats
+Ears: Pointed like a rabbit

 Behaviour: Aggressive & vocal if threatened